detorresramos/AutoCSF-Benchmarks/README.md

 This repository implements the experiments in [**AutoCSF: A Provably Safe Indexing Framework for Filter-Augmented Compressed Static Functions**][paper] (CIKM '26).
-The command `make reproduce` regenerates the experimental results from the paper from source and checks it against the published numbers in `baselines/`.
+The command `make reproduce` regenerates the experimental results from the paper from source and checks them against the published numbers in `baselines/`.

 **What the experiments test.** AutoCSF (Algorithm 1) bounds the *difference* in space between the filtered and unfiltered designs instead of modelling either